SecretTrack/wheather-api-project/README.md

 # Weather API Project

 This project is a simple weather application that allows users to search for current weather information by city.
-The app retrieves real-time weather data, including temperature, humidity, wind speed, and general weather conditions, using the [WeatherAPI](https://www.weatherapi.com/) service.
+The app retrieves real-time weather data, including temperature, humidity, wind speed, UV index, and general weather conditions, using the [WeatherAPI](https://www.weatherapi.com/) service.

 ## Features

 - **Real-time Weather Data**: Fetches up-to-date weather information for any city worldwide.
+- **UV Index**: Displays the current UV index for the selected city, helping users understand sun exposure levels.
 - **User-Friendly Interface**: Intuitive and easy-to-use design.
 - **Responsive Design**: Optimized for various screen sizes to ensure usability on both desktop and mobile devices.